viamrobotics/docs/docs/extend/modular-resources/_index.md

 ### Code your module

-Code a module in the Go or Python programming languages with [Viam's SDKs](/program/apis/) that does the following:
+Use [Viam's Go or Python language SDKs](/program/apis/) to code a module that does either of the following:

 {{< tabs >}}
 {{% tab name="Define a New Model of a Built-In Resource Type" %}}